GhostbustersHack

-Now, thirty-two years later, romhackers are here to finally correct this mistake giving Winston back his proton pack, inside a new 'definitive edition' of the Mega Drive/Genesis game (as spotted by Ghostbusters News).
+Now, thirty-two years later, romhackers are here to finally correct this mistake, giving Winston back his proton pack inside a new 'definitive edition' of the Mega Drive/Genesis game (as spotted by Ghostbusters News).
 The team for the project is comprised of BillyTime!Games, Master Linkeui, and days_danilo.
-And, though it is still a WIP, we now have a few more details about it.
+And, though it is still a work in progress, we have a few more details about it straight from the source.

 "I purchased a complete copy of Ghostbusters on Amazon back in 2007.
 A copy I own to this very day.
 I was very impressed with how the gameplay felt, the quirky chibi look of the protagonists, and the catchy music, but Winston's absence was a bit of a sore spot, as I always felt he was just as important as the rest of the team.
 For me, it was all four Ghostbusters or nothing.